 The conference will also include one evening Town Hall meeting.

-Wednesday Night – This Town Hall has proven to be one of the most popular events of the conference.
+Thursday evening in Tampa and Wednesday evening In Birmingham – This Town Hall has proven to be one of the most popular events of the conference.
 It will provide everyone an opportunity to further explore and discuss at length issues concerning social media and law enforcement that could not be fully addressed during the plenary session.
 The Town Hall will be highly spirited, interactive and wrapped in a social media context.